Skip to content

 create_chat_completion async

-create_chat_completion(chat_request, service, graph_registry)
+create_chat_completion(chat_request, service, graph_registry, stream_owner)

 Create a chat completion.